sainivedhitha/AFDetection/README.md

 # AFDetection

-Detecting periods of AF using preprocessed ECG data by analysing R-R intervals
+Detecting periods of AF using preprocessed data of R-R intervals